There will be three clearly defined rounds in the competition: Preliminary, Semi-Finals and Finals.

 3. After the conclusion of the semi-final round, a maximum of four contestants will be announced to proceed to the final round.

-4. The final round will be open to the public.
+4. Due to Covid-19 regulations, the final round will NOT be open to the public but will be livestreamed.
 The judges will choose the repertoire to be played.
 The winner will be announced following the final round.

 7:30 - 9:30 pm in the Amarnick-Goldstein Concert Hall.

-The winner with their collaborating pianist of the John Oliveira String Competition will perform in recital before a live audience on Sunday, April 18, 2021 in the Amarnick-Goldstein Concert Hall at 4:00 pm.
-The concert will be advertised and the public is welcome to attend.
-To reserve seats please click here.
+The winner with their collaborating pianist of the John Oliveira String Competition will perform in recital on Saturday, April 23, 2022 in the Amarnick-Goldstein Concert Hall at 7:30 pm.

-The competition will be open to all string players studying at the Lynn University Conservatory of Music during the 2020-2021 school year.
+The competition will be open to all string players studying at the Lynn University Conservatory of Music during the 2021-2022 school year.
 No previous string winners may compete.
 All collaborative piano students are required to participate.
-Only student pianists may compete.